 AC power enters the scoreboard display at the power terminal block in the back of the bottom cabinet.
 From this terminal block, power is routed through the power system in the sign.
-The line side of AC passes through a 5-amp fuse on its way to the power supply in the bottom cabinet.
-In the top cabinet, AC line passes through a 5-amp fuse on its way to the power supply for the upper half of the scoreboard display.
-If your scoreboard includes Electronic Team Names, you will find a 10-amp fuse behind the ETN section on the right side (usually Home), protecting the power supplies in both ETN sections.
+The line side of AC passes through a 10-amp fuse on the way to the power supplies in the bottom cabinet.
+In the top cabinet, AC line passes through a 5-amp fuse on its way to the power supply.
+If your scoreboard includes Electronic Team Names, you will find a 10-amp fuse behind the ETN section on the right side.
+This fuse protects the power supplies behind each ETN section.
 These are all AG style fuses and should only be replaced with fuses of the same style and rating.

 Power connections are made along a row of screw terminals on one side of each power supply module.
-The two Mean Well RSP-320-24 power modules (SP-320-24 in older models) provide 18.9 VDC to the illuminated digits and indicators along with their drivers.
-Each ETN section, if present, uses a Mean Well RSP-500-5 power module (or three SP-320-5 modules in older models) each set to deliver 5 VDC.
+Two Mean Well RSP-320-24 power modules provide 18.9 VDC to the illuminated digits and indicators and drivers in the bottom cabinet.
+One Mean Well RSP-320-24 power module provides DC to the illuminated digits and indicators and drivers in the top cabinet.
+Each ETN section, if present, uses a Mean Well RSP-500-5 power module set to deliver 5 VDC output.
 If you replace any of the power supply modules, check the output voltage to make certain it is set correctly.